Withers LLP: Rankings

-Withers has been recognized as one of the best law firms in the United States and the United Kingdom by U.S. News & World Report and Legal 500.
+Withers has been recognized as one of the best law firms in the United States and the United Kingdom in 2015 by U.S. News & World Report and in 2010 by Legal 500.
 In addition, Withers ranked as one of The Sunday Times's 2012 Best Companies to Work For.

 Cox controversy

-The former Attorney General for England and Wales, Geoffrey Cox was contracted by Withers following his sacking in September 2020.
+Former Attorney General for England and Wales Geoffrey Cox was contracted by Withers following his sacking in September 2020.
 By 20 November 2021 Withers were reported to have paid Cox more than £800,000 in fees in a period in which he retained his parliamentary seat of Torridge and West Devon.
 A video appearing to show Cox using his parliamentary office for a Zoom meeting was published by Sky News which also featured Lauren Peaty, a Senior Associate with Withers.
 Cox explained he could not remain part of the Zoom meeting, which also included Andrew Fahie, Premier of the British Virgin Isles.